django-danceschool/production-template/README.rst

 1. Click the button above and follow the instructions to deploy your app.
 This will take several minutes.
-2. From your app in thr Heroku dashboard, click the button at the top right labeled "More" and select "Run console."
+2. When the initial deployment has finished, click on "Manage App" to open your app in the Heroku dashboard.
+From there, click the button at the top right labeled "More" and select "Run console."
 In the field that pops up, type in "bash" to access a command line console for your app.
 3. At the command-line console, run the following, and follow the prompts at the command line to create a superuser and perform your school's initial setup:
    - Create a superuser: ``python manage.py createsuperuser``
    - Setup the school with initial pages and sensible defaults: ``python manage.py setupschool``
-4. Navigate to https://<your-app>.herokuapp.com/ and enjoy!
+4. Type ``exit`` to close the command line process, close out of the console, navigate to https://<your-app>.herokuapp.com/ and enjoy!

 Manual Method (Recommended for Customization)
 ----------------------------------------------